Step 3: Organize Data

 The addresses automatically become tags - no manual mapping needed!

-This makes configurations reusable across different sites - just change the Connection settings.
+This makes configurations reusable across different sites - just change the Connection settings and the template variables update automatically.

 Learn more: [Template Variables Reference](https://docs.umh.app/reference/variables)